-NB: To enable this concession to work efficiently in the interests of migrant workers and the immigration authorities it is necessary to operate simple guidelines and to be able to do staff will have no discretion to apply this concession to cases where the gaps in registration exceed those set out above.
-The immigration authorities will not be in a position to engaregistration.
+NB: To enable this concession to work efficiently in the interests of migrant workers and the immigration authorities it is necessary to operate simple guidelines and to be able to deal with all cases over the counter.
+Therefore immigration staff will have no discretion to apply this concession to cases where the gaps in registration exceed those set out above.
+The immigration authorities will not be in a position to engage in any examination of the reasons for gaps in registration.
 It is the responsibility of any non-EEA national to ensure that their registration is kept up to date.
-Therefore any case that does not meet the eligibility requirements for under Section 2 and the migrant worker will require a work permit from the Department of Enterprise, Trade and Innovation.
+Therefore any case that does not meet the eligibility requirements for the concession under Section 1 will fall to be considered under Section 2 and the migrant worker will require a work permit from the Department of Enterprise, Trade and Innovation.